meta-gir/meta-gir/README.md

 You can then use 'gir-pkgs' as a standard image feature, and you will almost certainly want to add 'gir-pkgs' to SDKIMAGE_FEATURES as well.

 TODO
 ----

-It supports dizzy (1.7) and will update to fido (1.8).
-Also need to update gir to latest stable version.
+Need to update gir to latest stable version.

 Known Issues
 ------------